 Your recycling bin is for materials that can be recycled and should not be used for general waste, green waste or hazardous waste.
 Your recycling bin has a yellow lid and is collected fortnightly on the alternate week to your red bin.
+To be sure you’re recycling right check the A-Z of Waste or the list below.

 The items you put into your yellow recycling bin are sorted, baled and re-used to make new products.
 This process happens at our Materials Recovery Facility (MRF)at Cairncross.